michaeloconnelliii/BrevetCalculator/README.md

-# Brevet time calculator clone with additional features and services
+# Brevet time calculator with additional features and services
 ## Background
 The Randonneurs USA (RUSA) time calculator is a tool used for calculating control times for a brevet.
 A brevet is a timed, long distance road cycling event.
 A control point refers to a point where a rider must obtain proof of passage (which shows that a rider completed the entire course without shortcutting and that they finished it within the allotted time limi).
 Control times are the minimum and maximum times by which the rider must arrive at the location (of the control point).